qbit12/task/README.md

-The task of QOSF is to find the lowest eigenvalue of a given matrix by creating VQE circuit and simulating it
+The task of QOSF is to find the lowest eigenvalue of a given matrix by creating VQE circuit and simulating it.Open using google collab https://colab.research.google.com/drive/189_YFFjrITX3P5tmimLlWQVNQX0yZA78?usp=sharing as the latex in github does not load